The silent killer increases your risk of stroke and dementia. Here's how to control it

 By age 40, more than half of Americans have high blood pressure, but many are unaware of it.
 Hypertension has long been known as the silent killer.
 When it's left untreated it can be deadly.
 And it's considered a silent threat since most people have no symptoms.
 You can't feel the pressure in your blood vessels increasing.

-Hypertension is a leading cause of heart disease, which is the #1 cause of death of both men and women in the U.S. High blood pressure also increases the risk of kidney disease and dementia.
-And, research shows that hypertension can lead to damage in small blood vessels in the brain, which is linked to cognitive decline.
+Hypertension is a leading cause of heart disease, which is the No. 1 cause of death of both men and women in the U.S. High blood pressure also increases the risk of kidney disease and dementia.
+And research shows that hypertension can lead to damage in small blood vessels in the brain, which is linked to cognitive decline.

 "There's a really enormous preventive health opportunity in treating hypertension earlier," says Dr. Jordana Cohen, a nephrologist and hypertension specialist at the University of Pennsylvania.
 She says millions of adults in the U.S. could benefit from medications and lifestyle changes.